stateful/vscode-runme/examples/README.md

 # Runme Examples

-This `README.md` contains some examples for testing this extension.
+This `README.md` contains examples for running automated e2e tests for this extension.

 # Extension Example Markdown Files